 There’s the vacation Bible school one summer, when we started each morning in big church singing “Onward Christian Soldier” out of heavy blue hymnals.

 And the Wednesday nights when I pulled my calico maxi-skirt over my black leotard and pink tights because we went straight to Wednesday night supper in the Annex.

 And Sunday nights when a college ensemble came to sing.
 The matching outfits.
 The hair.
 The night off preaching.
 I’d swing my legs on the pew, swooning over which two girls might come home with us to eat my mom’s lemon meringue pie and stay in our guest room.

 From the music minister who counseled me in a pivotal crisis of faith, to children’s ministers who loved on my kids, to pastors who helped build up my faith bank, I would not be who I am today without the pastors and church staff who’ve poured into me and my family over the years.

 October is widely celebrated across denominations as Pastor Appreciation Month.
-As I’ve been mulling over how our family will honor our pastor and staff, here are 3 things every pastor needs:
+Our family’s been mulling over to honor our pastor and staff.

 1)The benefit of the doubt.
 (Yes and amen.)
 In a world that tends toward the cynical, we need to think the best of our pastor.
 We need to support his leadership, his decisions, and the direction he feels the Lord leading the congregation.
 There’s no place for suspicion or tattling or innuendo, especially if we’re whispering it to someone else.
 A healthy church trusts that God is leading the pastor as he leads the congregation.